LibreCAD/docs/appx/contributing.rst

 Code
 ----

 If you are a developer, outstanding in C++, or a beginner we can use all the help.
 With a bit of determination, the IRC channel, Zulip chat and the Libre-CAD-dev mailing list, we can help you getting started and making progress.
-The source code is hosted on GitHub.
+The source code is hosted on GitHub: `https://github.com/LibreCAD/LibreCAD <https://github.com/LibreCAD/LibreCAD>`_.
 The :ref:`Resource <resources>` section provides details on downloading and building LibreCAD.

 Documentation